Chapter 9 - General Provisions

 - Informal Resolution Process

-- Timeframe - Informal resolutions will be completed within 30 (thirty) calendar days from receipt of a request for informal resolution.
+- Timeframe - Informal Resolutions will be completed within 30 (thirty) calendar days from receipt of a request for Informal Resolution.

-- Complaint Procedures
+- Formal Complaint Investigation Procedures

 - Complaint Investigation

-- A complaint may be dismissed if the facts alleged in the complaint, even if taken as true, do not constitute discrimination; the complaint fails to allege any facts that suggest discrimination occurred; or the appropriate resolution or remedy has already been achieved, or has been offered and rejected.
+- Within ten (10) work days of receipt of a complaint, the EOS investigator, as appropriate, may either dismiss the complaint or authorize an investigation of the complaint.
+A complaint may be dismissed if the facts alleged in the complaint, even if taken as true, do not constitute prohibited harassment or discrimination; the complaint fails to allege any facts that suggest prohibited harassment or discrimination occurred; or the appropriate resolution or remedy has already been achieved, or has been offered and rejected.